renovatebot/renovate/docs/usage/faq.md

 If you're using the hosted app, you don't need to do anything, as the Renovate maintainers update the hosted app regularly.
 If you're self hosting Renovate, use the latest release if possible.

-## Why is the Mend hosted app using a older version compared to source?
+## When are new Renovate OSS releases added to the hosted Mend Renovate App?

 The Renovate maintainers manually update the hosted app.
 This means the hosted app can lag a few hours to a week behind the open source version.